 DHA 100 mg each pill

 Suggested Use: 1 to 3 DHA softgels daily.

-Click DHA to purchase or to subscribe to a very popular and FREE newsletter
+Buy DHA omega-3 pills, or subscribe to a very popular and FREE newsletter

 Mind Power Rx is a sophisticated cognitive formula.
 It combines a delicate

 balance of brain circulation agents and neurotransmitter precursors with